Xuis/I-want-to-run-Patchright-in-Docker/README.md

 I want to make something that:
 1. Watches the releases for Patchright https://github.com/Kaliiiiiiiiii-Vinyzu/patchright
-2. When it detects a new version for Patchright is released, build a docker container with Playwrite and patch it with Patchwrite
+2. When it detects a new version for Patchright is released, build a docker container with the official Playwrite image (https://hub.docker.com/r/microsoft/playwright) and patch it with Patchwrite
 3. Pushes the docker container to a public repository

 Then I should be able to let this script do it's thing unattended, and never look at this repository again.
 This will probably break at some point, and since I don't know what I'm doing, I won't be able to fix it.
 But maybe it'll be nice in the meantime!